Air France Logo

 1. How It Started: Air France was formed in 1933 when a few smaller airlines joined.
 The oldest part of it started in 1919.

-2. Big Planes: They were one of the first to use the Airbus A380, a huge plane that shows they like new things and making trips comfy for people.
+2. Big Planes: They were among the first to use the Airbus A380, a huge plane that shows they like new things and making trips comfortable for people.

 3. Super Fast Flights: They used to fly the Concorde, a super fast plane that could get you from Paris to New York in less than 3.5 hours.
 But they stopped using it in 2003.